areaarea/contiki/platform/cc2538dk/README.md

   * `ping6 <address>`
   * `curl -g "http://[<address-inside-the-brackets>]"` and the border router will serve you a web-page.
 Try from a browser too.

-Afterwards, build RPL nodes in `examples/cc2538dk/udp-ipv6-echo-server`
+2. Build RPL nodes in `examples/cc2538dk/udp-ipv6-echo-server`
   * If you are not reading node MAC addresses from the Info Page, make sure you assign a new MAC address for each node by passing `NODEID=xyz` to the make command line, as discussed in an earlier section.
   * `make` (or `make NODEID=xyz`).
 You don't need to specify `TARGET=` as this is saved in `Makefile.target`
-  * Flash device with `udp-echo-server.cc2538dk` or `.bin`.
+  * Flash device with `udp-echo-server.cc2538dk` or `.elf`.
   * If you want to see console output, connect the device to a PC over its XDS port.
 You don't need to do that though, this example will work on 'headless' nodes.
 This may be a good chance to try out your BB, if you have one.
-  * Repeat for more nodes, each one with a new `NODEID` if necessary.
+3. Repeat 2. for more nodes, each one with a new `NODEID` if necessary.

-More things to play around with

-  * Feel free to throw some webservers in the mix.
+4. Feel free to throw some webservers in the mix.
 In `examples/webserver-ipv6`, run `make TARGET=cc2538dk NODEID=<value>`
-  * `ping6` and `netcat` the RPL nodes (the echo server listens on UDP 3000): `nc -6u <address> 3000`
+5. `ping6` and `netcat` the RPL nodes (the echo server listens on UDP 3000):
+  * `nc -6u <address> 3000`
-  * Retrieve a webpage from a node.
-Use `curl` as above, or you can `wget` or you can fire up a browser and navigate to the websever's address.
+6. Retrieve a webpage from a node.
+Use `curl` as above, or you can `wget` or you can fire up a browser and navigate to the websever's address

 Build a Sniffer - Live Traffic Capture with Wireshark
 -----------------------------------------------------